adrien2p/medusa-extender/docs/README.md

 ```
 </details>

 And finally, we need to add the subscriber to the connection.
-There is different way to achieve
+There are different ways to achieve
-it.
-Will see as an example a way to attach request scoped subscribers.
+this.
+We will see, as an example below, a way to attach request scoped subscribers.

 <details>
 <summary>Click to see the example!</summary>